shre-db/EMNIST-CNN/README.md

 - Git Bash (for Windows)
 - Basic understanding of Git and GitHub

 If you would like to train a CNN yourself, I recommend [Google Colab](https://colab.research.google.com/).
-This section provides step by step instructions on establishing connection with GitHub using SSH protocol.
+This section provides step by step instructions for establishing connection with GitHub using SSH protocol.
 <br><br>
 Why is this necessary?<br>Training Deep Learning models are computationally intensive, consequently people utilize GPUs in addition to CPUs for faster execution of the task.
 If you do not have household GPUs, you can make use of resources provided by cloud services like Google Colab, AWS, Azure or others.
 That said, there are limitations to the usage of these resources.
 You can find out more about Google Colab through the link provided above.
 <br>